The role of inner disk edges in shaping ultra-short-period planet systems around late M dwarfs: Methods

 \subsubsection{Code characterization}

-To resolve both long-term evolution and close encounters efficiently, we adopt MERCURY's hybrid symplectic/Bulirsch-Stoer integrator for this study.
-Collisions between embryos are treated as perfect mergers.
-We adopt 50 Myr as our nominal integration time to capture late dynamical evolution after disk dispersal (at 10 Myr).
-A subset of simulations is extended up to 100 Myr to test the impact of longer-term evolution, while a small number are stopped earlier, once their architectures have stabilized (typically after $\gtrsim 30$ Myr).
+To resolve both long-term evolution and close encounters efficiently, we adopted MERCURY's "hybrid symplectic/Bulirsch-Stoer integrator" for this study.
+Collisions between embryos were treated as perfect mergers.
+We adopted 50 Myr as our nominal integration time to capture late dynamical evolution after disk dispersal (at 10 Myr).
+A subset of simulations was extended up to 100 Myr to test the impact of longer-term evolution, while a small number were stopped earlier, once their architectures had stabilized (typically after $\gtrsim 30$ Myr).
 These variations in integration time do not affect our main statistical conclusions.
-An ejection threshold of 100 au is applied and the integration counts a close encounter whenever the separation between any pair of bodies falls below three mutual Hill radius.
-To sufficiently resolve the orbits of USP planets, we choose a time step of 0.04 days, which corresponds to approximately 1/10 of the shortest orbital periods observed around late M dwarfs (\footnote{https://exoplanetarchive.ipac.caltech.edu/}{Nasa Exoplanet Archive}, \cite{Christiansenetal2025}).
-The stellar radius to account for collisions with the star is assumed to be $\sim$0.4 R$_\odot$, which is an average value for the stellar radius during integration time.
+An ejection threshold of 100 au was applied and the integration counts a close encounter whenever the separation between any pair of bodies falls below three mutual Hill radius.
+To sufficiently resolve the orbits of USP planets, we chose a time step of 0.04 days, which corresponds to approximately 1/10 of the shortest orbital periods observed around late M dwarfs (\footnote{https://exoplanetarchive.ipac.caltech.edu/}{Nasa Exoplanet Archive}; \citealt{Christiansenetal2025}).
+The stellar radius to account for collisions with the star was assumed to be $\sim$0.4 R$_\odot$, which is an average value for the stellar radius during integration time.